jackmcdonnell713/Sustainability_Group/README.md

 This dataset is derived from The World Bank and measures population by country by year.
 The dataset was last revised in 2019. https://data.worldbank.org/indicator/SP.POP.TOTL?locations=CN

-Urbanization data : 1960 – present.
+Urbanization : 1960 – present.
 This dataset is derived from The World Bank and measures urbanized population by country by year.
 The dataset was last revised in 2019. https://data.worldbank.org/indicator/SP.URB.TOTL.IN.ZS?locations=CN